Same-sex marriage in Florida: Brenner v. Scott

 On February 28, 2014, civil rights attorneys filed a lawsuit in the U.S. District Court for the Northern District of Florida on behalf of a Florida same-sex couple who had married in Canada.
 The case, Brenner v.
 Scott, was assigned to Judge Robert Lewis Hinkle.
-On March 13, 2014, attorneys for the American Civil Liberties Union filed a similar suit, Grimsley v.
+On March 13, 2014, attorneys for the American Civil Liberties Union (ACLU) filed a similar suit, Grimsley v.
 Scott, in the same court on behalf of South Florida LGBT advocacy group SAVE Dade and eight same-sex couples already married in other states, asking the court to order Florida to recognize their marriages.
 It named Governor Rick Scott and three other state officials as defendants.
 Judge Hinkle consolidated Brenner and Grimsley on April 21.
 On August 21, he ruled that Florida's statutory and constitutional bans on same-sex marriage were unconstitutional.
+He wrote:

 He issued a stay pending appeal.
 He also granted immediate relief by ordering the state to recognize the marriage in New York in 2011 of the late Carol Goldwasser and plaintiff Arlene Goldberg and to revise the former's death certificate to reflect that marriage.
 The state defendants appealed to the Eleventh Circuit Court of Appeals and the case was retitled Brenner v.
 Armstrong.
 On December 3, the Eleventh Circuit denied a request to extend the stay from Hinkle's earlier ruling, and the U.S. Supreme Court on December 19 rejected Florida's request, with only Justices Antonin Scalia and Clarence Thomas dissenting.
-Hinkle's stay expired on January 6, 2015, legalizing same-sex marriage in Florida.

-On January 1, 2015, Judge Hinkle clarified his order after one defendant, the Washington County clerk, inquired whether he was ordering her to issue more than the one marriage license specified in his preliminary injunction.
+On January 1, 2015, Judge Hinkle clarified his order after one defendant, the county clerk of Washington County, inquired whether he was ordering her to issue more than the one marriage license specified in his preliminary injunction.
 Hinkle explained that his order applied only to the specific circumstances presented by the plaintiffs seeking relief, but that all Florida clerks should understand from his ruling that the U.S. Constitution required them to issue marriage licenses to same-sex couples.
 He warned that he was prepared to add additional plaintiffs and defendants to the lawsuit and that the costs would be borne by the defendants.
+Hinkle's stay expired on January 6, 2015, legalizing same-sex marriage in Florida.

 More than a year after same-sex marriage began in Florida, Judge Hinkle issued a ruling that declared Florida's voter-approved amendment prohibiting same-sex marriage unconstitutional.
-On March 31, 2016, Hinkle issued a final injunction in the Brenner case, affirming the unconstitutionality of the now-defunct constitutional and statutory bans on same-sex marriage and clarifying the state government's requirement to treat same-sex couples equal in all aspects of Florida law.
+On March 31, 2016, Hinkle issued a final injunction in the Brenner case, affirming the unconstitutionality of the now-defunct constitutional and statutory bans on same-sex marriage and clarifying the state government's requirement to treat same-sex couples equally in all aspects of Florida law.
 Judge Hinkle rejected the state's argument that summary judgment would be moot on the basis that the state government had shown little, if any, inclination to accept and follow the U.S. Supreme Court's ruling in Obergefell v.
 Hodges, which was decided on June 26, 2015.